 At a time when technology is embedded in our daily lives, it may be surprising that some doctors still use paper health records.
-Meaningful Use incentivized many to transition from paper records to EMRs (Electronic Medical Records) and EHRs (Electronic Health Records.)
-But according to the most recent available data from the CDC/National Center for Health Statistics, over 14 percent of office-based physicians are still using paper.
+Meaningful Use incentivized many to transition from paper records to EMRs (Electronic Medical Record systems) and EHRs (Electronic Health Record systems.)
+But according to the most recent available data from the CDC/National Center for Health Statistics, over 14 percent of office-based physicians still use paper.

 These holdouts give various reasons for not using electronic systems for health and medical records.
 From cost, to implementation, to learning curves.
 However, without this transition, complete interoperability is not possible.